netlify/addons/README.md

 - `name` - The name of your add-on
 - `description` - A brief description of your add-on
+- `admin_url` - URL used for SSO when netlify users run `netlify addons:auth addonname`
 - `config` - The inputs required from the user for the add-on to provision itself.

 **Example response**